Lambda Legal: Public education

-On April 20, 2023, Lambda Legal partnered with the non-profit organizations Black and Pink National, and Strength in Numbers Consulting Group to publish the Protected & Served?
-2022 Report.
-The report is a data-quantitative information of personal stories conducted across over 2,500 LGBTQ+ people and people living with HIV capturing their experiences with misconduct involving police, courts, prisons, jails, schools, and other government agencies.
+Lambda Legal publishes reports, surveys, and educational materials related to LGBTQ rights and HIV-related issues.
+Lambda Legal publishes the "Little Black Book", which contains information regarding protection against police harassment of gay men "cruising" for sex in public places, and other dangers.
+On April 20, 2023, Lambda Legal partnered with the non-profit organizations Black and Pink National, and Strength in Numbers Consulting Group to publish the "Protected & Served" Survey The report is a data-quantitative information of personal stories conducted across over 2,500 LGBTQ+ people and people living with HIV capturing their experiences with misconduct involving police, courts, prisons, jails, schools, and other government agencies.